marchaesen/vcxsrv/mesalib/.gitlab/issue_templates/Bug Report - AMD Radeon Vulkan.md

 - Check if a new version of Mesa is available which might have fixed the problem.
 - If you can, check if the latest development version (git main) works better.
 - Check if your bug has already been reported here.
-- For any logs, backtraces, etc - use [code blocks](https://docs.gitlab.com/ee/user/markdown.html#code-spans-and-blocks)
+- For any logs, backtraces, etc - use [code blocks](https://docs.gitlab.com/ee/user/markdown.html#code-spans-and-blocks), GitLab removes line breaks without this.
+   - Do not paste long logs directly into the description.
+Use https://gitlab.freedesktop.org/-/snippets/new, attachments, or a pastebin with a long expiration instead.
 - As examples of good bug reports you may review one of these - #2598, #2615, #2608

 Otherwise, fill the requested information below.
 And please remove anything that doesn't apply to keep things readable :)

+The title should effectively distinguish this bug report from others and be specific to issue you encounter.
+When writing the title of the bug report, include a short description of the issue, the hardware/driver(s) affected and application(s) affected.

 ### Description